seleniumbase/SeleniumBase/help_docs/customizing_test_runs.md

 Example: [SeleniumBase/examples/cdp_mode/raw_geolocation_sb.py](https://github.com/seleniumbase/SeleniumBase/blob/master/examples/cdp_mode/raw_geolocation_sb.py)

-Note that if CDP Mode is already active, the options above can also be used when calling `sb.cdp.open()`.
+Note that if CDP Mode is already active, the options above can also be used when calling `sb.cdp.goto()`.
 (The `url` arg is required in this case.)

 --------